sylefeb/Silice/learn-silice/Documentation.md

 So what happens?
 It might seem that `a = a + 1` is the problem here, as it writes as a cyclic dependency.
 In fact, that is not the sole cause.
-On its own, this expression is perfectly fine: for each variable Silice tracks to versions, the value at the cycle start and the value being modified (corresponding to a hardware flip-flip DQ pair).
+On its own, this expression is perfectly fine: for each variable Silice tracks two versions: the value at the cycle start and the value being modified (corresponding to a hardware flip-flip DQ pair).
 So `a = a + 1` in fact means
 *a*<sub>current</sub> = *a*<sub>previous</sub> + 1.
 In fact, the code describes the circuit to update *a*<sub>previous</sub> from *a*<sub>current</sub>.

 The problem here comes from the prior assignment to *a*, `a = b + 1`.